-- Full drainfield areas for the initial and replacement area [providing full suitable area for expansion and replacement of the drainfield if needed.
-See WAC246-272A-0234(8) and 272A-0210(5)(c)] - Strategically placed observation ports in each drainfield line to observe the infiltrative surface conditions and ponding levels within the drainfield. - Regular observation of the drainfield to assure timely identification of pending problems in a timeframe that allows corrective action before public health is placed at risk due to a drainfield failure. - System owner awareness of the potential for size-related drainfield issues, both in terms of needed diligence to Operation and Maintenance (O&M) and cost-of-repair issues.

-When choices are made regarding what type of drainfields to install, and how much drainfield to install, the choices must be well considered, intentional decisions made by both the designer and the on-site sewage system owner.
+- Full drainfield areas for the initial and replacement area [providing full suitable area for expansion and replacement of the drainfield if needed. - Strategically placed observation ports in each drainfield line to observe the infiltrative surface conditions and ponding levels within the drainfield. - Regular observation of the drainfield to assure timely identification of pending problems in a timeframe that allows corrective action before public health is placed at risk due to a drainfield failure. - System owner awareness of the potential for size-related drainfield issues, both in terms of needed diligence to Operation and Maintenance (O&M) and cost-of-repair issues. - When choices are made regarding what type of drainfields to install, and how much drainfield to install, the choices must be well considered, intentional decisions made by both the designer and the on-site sewage system owner.